geugenm/polaris/polaris/learning/README.md

 ## Miner: FFlat

-`FFlat` is a data explorer that analyzes feature importances and iteratively find the most important features
+`FFlat` is a data explorer that analyzes feature importances and iteratively find the most important features.

-`FFlat` would stand for Feature Flatening
+`FFlat` stands for Feature Flattening.

 ## Predictor: XCorr